Pem14604/NER-Detection-and-Anonymization/README.md

 I have used faker library to encyrpt or say to fake the data.

-# Word with word document
+# Work with word document

 There are also two option by which we can word on word document.